RayHightower/RayHightower.com/_posts/2019-04-26-parallelism-and-jetson-nano-at-indycode.markdown

 If you're interested in the tools I used to develop the talk and the experiments, jump ahead to [slide number 67](https://speakerdeck.com/rayhightower/exploring-parallelism-with-raspberry-pi-and-nvidia-jetson-nano?slide=67).

-Feel free to post here if you see anything that I missed.
+Feel free to post here if you would like to have a discussion about the Jetson Nano, parallelism, or related topics.
 Thanks!